googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/_index.md

 It also provides the functionality for creating Assignments for Matches when invoked by the Director, and returning Assignments to the Open Match Frontend when requested.

-#### MMLogic (Data Service)
+#### Open Match QueryService (Data Service)

-The MMLogic service enables querying the Tickets that meet certain constraints from the current Ticket pool.
+The QueryService enables querying the Tickets that meet certain constraints from the current Ticket pool.

 ### Customized Components